 MOM & Dad

 In 1969, the year the first man walked on the moon, I did my first painting.
-With much excitement I brought this painting ( a black cat on an orange background) to my Dad (engineer, artist, and renaissance man) and I guess he didn’t know what to make of it.
+With much excitement, I brought this painting ( a black cat on an orange background) to my Dad (engineer, artist, and renaissance man) and I guess he didn’t know what to make of it.
 He nervously laughed it off and patted my head which I interpreted as “I had no talent in the painting department” so I shrugged it off and moved on.
-At the time, I didn’t know what I had created was abstract art and since my dad understood and valued realism it would take 21 more years before I could start to understand and call myself an artist.
+At the time, I didn’t know what I had created was abstract art and since my dad understood and valued realism it would take twenty-one more years before I could start to understand and begin to call myself an artist.

 The experiences of smelling paint, seeing the art my Dad created, watching the process, and going to the art supply store infused me with hidden receptacles that emerged when the time came.
 His influence is apparent in my love for the old-fashioned hardware store, the simple one-stop-shop for makers.
-And my studio contains boxes of supplies that he “had to have” much to the dismay of my budget minded Mother.
+My studio contains boxes of supplies that he “had to have” much to the dismay of my budget-minded Mother.
 His love of being outside in nature, either camping, hiking, skiing, or driving around town showed me a larger world that influences me to this day.
 He was a Navy man, lifelong learner, self-taught linguistic, empath, and fan of doing things the right way with the best tools.
 His parting epitaph for me was the Egyptian concept and Goddess Ma’at — Living a life in accordance with the highest principles of justice, balance, and harmony keeping in mind one's neighbors and the earth one had been given to tend.

 While in high school, I remember I liked art class.
 In my little town art class was a very thin program and it mainly consisted of one class in drawing and one class in pottery.
 I took them both a couple of times.
 I enjoyed them, but it was difficult to be inspired or feel encouraged.
 It was probably my Dad who suggested I pick up his camera and try it out.
 I found myself drawn to photography and I became known as “the girl in school with the camera.”
 With this medium, realism was built-in.
 My mom and dad fully supported this and helped me to build a darkroom in our basement.
 I shot mainly in black and white, developed the film, and made my own prints.
 All the wonder and boldness of being seventeen made everything seem possible.
-I studied at School of Modern Photography and started a freelance photography business.
+I studied at the School of Modern Photography and started a freelance photography business.
 At the time, I thought my photographs would someday decorate walls around the world.

 It was my mom who encouraged me to be persistent with the things I wanted to do.
 She made it clear I had what it took to pursue whatever my dream was and that I didn’t need permission from anyone to do so.
 I organized and curated my first one-woman show right after graduation.
 I wrote to Fred Picker inquiring about his Zone VI workshops and was accepted to Fitchburg State College, although the closest creative track to Photography and Art was a Communications Media program.